alanarvelo/DHackathon/README.md

 ```sh
 truffle migrate
 ```
 To send the compiled smart contracts to any blockchain that is listening on port 8545, i.e. our ganache-cli private blockchain.
+If you have trouble in the future, the flag `--reset` comes handy on this command.

 Now go back to the front-end terminal and do:
 ```sh